-Coventry University Confucius Institute will offer cultural activities and workshops to help promote the understanding Chinese culture.
-These activities are open to students, staff and the wider community.
+Coventry University Confucius Institute offers cultural activities and workshops to help promote the understanding Chinese culture.
+Our courses are open to students, staff and the wider community.

 Chinese calligraphy is not just a way writing but also a way to express one's emotions.
 Chinese characters are dynamic, they contain deep meaning, they are connected to the surrounding world and its elements and yet they are contained within a balanced framework.
 How can a simple character convey all this?
 The use of brush and ink has much to do with it.
 Our Chinese teacher will guide you through this fascinating Chinese art.

-Minimum of three and maximum of ten participants are required to run the course.
+Minimum of three and maximum of fifteen participants are required to run the course

-Our Chinese Hanban teacher will guide you through this traditional, powerful and yet gentle form of wellbeing
+Our Chinese teacher will guide you through this traditional, powerful and yet gentle form of wellbeing

 Learn a powerful and simple form of Tai Chi – can help you become more flexible, improve general fitness and develop better balance; experience the benefits of deep breathing; learn about meditation techniques which may help reduce stress.
 Taught in a simple, step-by-step method.
 Everyone welcome (minimum age 18).